 One of the best ways to increase productivity is to spend some time evaluating “business as usual,” for obstacles to your productivity.
 No matter how behind or ahead you are, mapping the ways in which you spend your time will help you to reach greater levels of productivity.

 In order to improve your productivity next week, you’re going to spend this week accounting for where your hours are actually going.
 In our busy modern lives, every minute counts, so the more specific you can be with this exercise, the more you’ll get out of it.

 OK, so today is the first day of the rest of your highly productive life.
 That being said, don’t do anything out of the ordinary today.
 Have the most Monday Monday or the most Tuesday Tuesday you can stand to, but don’t just go through the motions.

 Fudging the numbers on this is not advised, and neither is working 200% harder than usual.
-You want a clear idea of how your time is spent on a semi-off day, a day in which you experience a normal level of distraction and do a normal amount of work.
+You want a clear idea of how your time is spent on an average day, a day in which you experience a normal level of distraction and do a normal amount of work.